lexbailey/joy2uinput/README.md

     - minus
     - custom_button(N)

+    Axes
+    - leftx
+    - lefty
+    - leftz
+    - rightx
+    - righty
+    - rightz
+    - throttle
+    - brake
+    - scrollx
+    - scrolly
+    - scrollz
+    - roll
+    - pitch
+    - yaw
+    - custom_axis(N)

     where N can be almost none of the natural numbers

 ### uinput_event
 The events to be sent to the virtual keyboard or mouse device (these are only used in the main config file)

 These are the most numerous.
 Linux supports lots of event types, this is only a small subset of linux's support.
 If you need a button that is supported in linux, but isn't listed here, please open an issue on github (see the bugs/improvements section).
 Or, even better, send me a pull request!
 I'll be happy to add extra button names and whatnot.

     - mousebutton(left)
     - mousebutton(right)